5/8/2024

 Michelle Ballator

 Yes, thank you for taking my question.
-So as two questions.
-So the first question is about topical management.
-I mean, obviously, I mean, your solvent is above the target, your target.
-When should we expect some updates in terms of, you know, if you want to do share buybacks or special dividend or whatever, in terms of, you know, if there is a timing where we can expect some decisions in that regard.
-And the second question is about if you can remind us in terms of M&A, what kind of approach you will take, what kind of target you have in mind when it comes to M&A. And then, sorry, there is a third question on the leverage.
-I mean, the current leverage does not include the loan that you are taking now to finance the acquisition of SACS, correct?
-So can you give us an update there?
+So I have two questions.
+So the first question is about capital management.
+I mean, obviously, I mean, your solvent is above the target, your target, and when should we expect some updates in terms of, you know, if you want to do share buybacks or special dividend or whatever, in terms of, you know, if there is a timing where we can expect some decisions in that regard.
+And the second question is about if you can remind us in terms of M&A, what kind of approach you will take, what kind of target you have in mind when it comes to M&A. And then, sorry, there is a third question on the uh, leverage.
+I mean, uh, the, the carbon leverage does not include the, um, the, the, the loan that you're taking now to, to, to finance the acquisition of SAC.
+So if I'm correct, so, so can you, can you give us an update there?
 Thank you.

 speaker